Mental Health Support and Evaluations for Children, Adolescents, and Families

 Margaret Dyson, PhD

-Dr. Dyson is a licensed clinical psychologist with a deep commitment to providing warm, compassionate, and evidence-based care to children, adolescents, and their families.
+Dr. Dyson is a licensed clinical psychologist in New York and Connecticut with a deep commitment to providing warm, compassionate, and evidence-based care to children, adolescents, and their families.
 She earned her doctorate in clinical psychology from Stony Brook University and completed her APA-accredited pre-doctoral internship in the child clinical track at the University of California, San Diego (UCSD)/VA.
 She went on to complete a postdoctoral fellowship in the Department of Psychiatry at UCSD and the Child and Adolescent Services Research Center (CASRC), where she contributed to a large NIMH-funded study evaluating the effectiveness of an intervention (AIM HI) for youth with autism and co-occurring mental health challenges.

 Prior to joining the Autism Center at the Child Mind Institute, Dr. Dyson served as a psychologist and clinical supervisor at the Healthy Brain Network, a groundbreaking initiative providing no-cost mental health and learning evaluations to children and adolescents across New York City.
 There, she conducted comprehensive evaluations for a wide range of neurodevelopmental and emotional concerns, helping to ensure that children from diverse backgrounds had access to high-quality, individualized care.

 Before founding Dyson Psychology, Dr. Dyson served as the Director of the Social Group Therapy Program, Training Coordinator, and an attending psychologist at the Autism Center at the Child Mind Institute.
 She brings extensive experience in both individual and group-based interventions and is a certified provider of PEERS® for Preschoolers, PEERS® for Adolescents, and the Parents as Friendship Coaches (PFC) program for children with ADHD.
-A strong focus of her clinical and research work has involved fostering social-emotional development and helping youth build meaningful relationships and self-confidence through evidence-based, neurodiversity-affirming practices.
+A strong focus of her clinical and research work has involved fostering social-emotional development and helping youth build meaningful relationships and self-confidence through evidence-based practices.

 Dr. Dyson has worked in a variety of research and clinical settings, including as a staff psychologist and clinical supervisor at Rady Children’s Hospital of San Diego’s Outpatient Psychiatry clinics.
 She is highly trained in a broad range of evidence-based treatments, including Cognitive Behavioral Therapy (CBT), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), An Individualized Mental Health Intervention for Autism (AIM HI), Supportive Parenting for Anxious Childhood Emotions (SPACE), Acceptance and Commitment Therapy (ACT), Parent Management Training (PMT), Research Units on Behavioral Intervention (RUBI) Autism Network, Improving Parents as Communication Teachers (Project ImPACT), and Unstuck and On Target!.

-In addition to her intervention expertise, Dr. Dyson has extensive experience conducting comprehensive psychological and neurodevelopmental assessments across the lifespan. (i.e., toddlers through young adults).
+In addition to her intervention expertise, Dr. Dyson has extensive experience conducting comprehensive psychological and neurodevelopmental assessments across the lifespan (i.e., toddlers through young adults).
 She has achieved research reliability in the gold-standard diagnostic tools for autism spectrum disorder, including the Autism Diagnostic Interview-Revised (ADI-R) and the Autism Diagnostic Observation Schedule, Second Edition (ADOS-2), across all modules--Toddler Module through Module 4.
 Her assessment work is developmentally sensitive, strengths-based, and deeply attuned to the unique needs and lived experiences of neurodiverse individuals and their families.

 Dr. Dyson has authored peer-reviewed journal articles and book chapters and has presented her research at numerous national and international conferences.
 Her approach to both evaluation and intervention is rooted in the belief that every child deserves to feel understood, supported, and empowered.